MahonriM/Videoreproducir/README.md

 # Videoreproducir
-Programa hecho en C# con windows forms que reproduce videos le envias la direccion del video y la reproduce.Program made with C# and windows forms and play videos you give the directory where the video is and then reproduce the video
+Programa hecho en C# con windows forms que reproduce videos le envias la direccion del video y la reproduce.In this program made with C# and windows forms.
+This program can play videos.
+You have to give the directory from the video and then this reproduce the video.